 Now that you’ve learned the basics, here are six ways fasting may decrease heart disease risk.

 Type 2 diabetes is a metabolic disorder marked by high blood sugar, high insulin, high blood pressure, high triglycerides, and obesity.
 It’s caused by high sugar diets and sedentary lifestyles, which is why America has a diabetes epidemic.
 Why is this important for heart health?
 Because diabetes and heart disease are closely linked.
 In fact, heart disease is the main cause of death for diabetics.

-The research on fasting for reversing diabetes is early, but promising.
+The research on fasting for reversing diabetes is early but promising.
 One 2018 study published in the Journal of the American Medicine Association found that 5:2 fasting significantly reduced blood sugar (HbA1c) in 70 patients with type 2 diabetes.

 #2: Weight loss

-Obesity is a primary heart-disease risk factor.
+Obesity is a primary heart disease risk factor.
 When an obese person loses weight, their heart disease risk decreases.
-There are a couple ways intermittent fasting helps with weight loss.
+There are a couple of ways intermittent fasting helps with weight loss.
 First, fasting lowers blood sugar and insulin levels — a metabolic step necessary to utilize (burn) body fat as energy.
 Also, many intermittent fasting regimens restrict calories.
 When you eat less energy than you use, you’re likely to lose weight.